So, who is Graham?

 As my day job, I look after automatic control systems that keep my city's waterworks operating.
 This includes the long-term planning of upgrades, supervising improvement work, developing system standards, and ensuring our operations team has the tools they need to do their jobs efficiently/effectively.
 My official title is Water SCADA and Security Specialist at the City of Guelph Water Services department.
 The acronym SCADA stands for Supervisory Control and Data Aquisition (System).
 It is the SCADA system that looks after the day-to-day automatic control, monitoring and logging that keeps the City's drinking water system online.
 I'm fortunate to have a very good team of people to work with.

-The year 2011 was exciting year for me as it was the year I presented in my first international conference and also the year I appeared in print for hte first time.
+The year 2011 was exciting year for me as it was the year I presented in my first international conference and also the year I appeared in print for the first time.
 The May/June 2011 issue of ISA InTech magazine included article on SCADA Standardization that I co-wrote with a friend of mine from the City of Guelph's Water Services department.
-We also presented a talk on the same project at the ISA water/wastewater and automatic controls symposium in St. Louis, Missouri, USA in June 22-23, 2011.
+We also presented a talk on the same project at the ISA water/wastewater and automatic controls symposium in St. Louis, Missouri, USA that same year.
 In a way it was foreshadowing, as I would later become the volunteer general chair of that sympoisum in 2012 and 2013.
-Since then I have been fortunate to have the opportunity attend a number of conferences and write several papers.
+Since then I have been fortunate to have the opportunity to be involved several other conferences and publish a number of technical papers.

 I have been playing musical instruments since I was about five years old.
 My first instrument was recorder, which I played quite seriously up until I was I was in high school.
 Not familiar with recorder music from the Baroque Period (1600-1750)?
 The repertoire is actually quite extensive with many notable composers such as Bach, Handel, Cornelli, Telemann and Vivaldi.
 Two of my favourites are Cornelli's Concerto in C, and Telemann's Suite in A-minor.
 At fifteen I made the decision that I did not want to study Baroque/Early Music in university, so I stopped what had been my regime of practicing two hours a day.
 I don't play much recorder any more, mostly because I can't seem to find the time.